telerik/teststudio-docs/docs/features/data-driven-testing/add-data-source.md

 ## Add an Excel Spreadsheet

-It is important to note that the entries in the first row of the Excel spreadsheet are used as the column names when attaching columns to the inputs.
+When preparing the Excel data sheet, consider that the first row of the Excel spreadsheet is used to define the column names when binding data to the steps.

 ![Excel][1]